elbosso/webbrowser/README.md

     browsers all forgot "You had ONE job!"

-I got inspired by a blogpost that informed me of what probably many people know by now: that Mozilla autonatically rolled out an addon, that displayed ads in pages the user visited.
+I got inspired by a blogpost that informed me of what probably many people know by now: that Mozilla automatically rolled out an addon, that displayed ads in pages the user visited.

 This is unacceptable.